The fiber-full scheme: Some flattening stratification theorems in a graded category of modules

 \subsection{Flattening stratification of the cohomologies of a complex}

 Here we study how the process of taking tensor product with another ring affects the cohomology of a bounded complex.
 In this subsection, we continue using \autoref{setup_graded_flattenings}.
-The notation below will be used throughout the paper.
+The notation below is used throughout the paper.

 \begin{notation} For a (co-)complex of $A$-modules $ K^\bullet: \, \cdots \rightarrow K^{i-1} \xrightarrow{\phi^{i-1}} K^i \xrightarrow{\phi^i} K^{i+1} \rightarrow \cdots, $ one defines $\zZZ^i\left(K^\bullet\right) := \Ker(\phi^i)$, $\bBB^i\left(K^\bullet\right) := \IM(\phi^{i-1})$, $\HH^i\left(K^\bullet\right) := \zZZ^i(K^\bullet)/\bBB^i(K^\bullet)$, and $\cCC^i\left(K^\bullet\right) := K^i/\bBB^i(K^\bullet) \,\supset\, \HH^i\left(K^\bullet\right)$ for all $i \in \ZZ$.
 We use analogous notation with lower indices for a complex $K_\bullet$. \end{notation}